 - FREE: tabling materials!
 Use our order form here to submit your request.

 - The opportunity to apply for program grants annually – ranging from $250 to $2,500 – from the Chapter Grants Fund.
-The Chapter Grant Fund Application is currently open and accepting submissions through January 31, 2022.
-Learn more and apply here.
+For 2026 grants please visit AmericanEmpathyProject.org

-- Annually, the AHA national staff will assist in mailing to current national members in the Chapter’s surrounding area for membership drives.
+- Annually, the AHA national staff will assist with a membership drive in Chapter’s surrounding area.

 - Access to the AHA’s professional staff for assistance with fundraising, PR and organizing strategy.